Skip to main content

 Do comparable sales have to be from this town?

-When looking for potential comparable sales for grievance and reappraisal purposes, you may not find suitable recent sales within your town.
-It is okay to use sales from nearby towns as long as that town’s real estate market is similar to yours.
+Listers may be asked to provide property record cards and cost sheets for comparable properties by grieving taxpayers.
+These are public records and should be provided as any other public record request.
+As a lister, when looking for potential comparable sales for grievance and reappraisal purposes, you may not find suitable recent sales within your town.
+It is acceptable to use nearby towns’ sales so long as that town’s real estate market is similar.
 Look for sales from nearby neighborhoods that are similar in appeal and value to your subject property.
-The more unique the property, the farther you will likely have to go to find suitable comparables.
+The more unique the property, the farther you may have to search for suitable comparable sales.

 Do state and federal properties require a change of appraisal notice when values change?